 This is very simple and can be summarised in a few key bullet points:

 - In most jurisdictions the tax treatment follows the accounting treatment.
 What this means is your taxable profits follow the profits that are recorded in your financial statements.
-The profits recorded in your financial statements will follow local accounting generally accepted accounting practises, which is important to understand with your Bitcoin accounting too.
+The profits recorded in your financial statements will follow local accounting generally accepted accounting practices, which is important to understand with your crypto taxes too.
 Thus, if you get the accounting treatment wrong, you could be taxed either too early, too late or even worse, incorrectly!

 - Perception from current investors and investors to come; If you are lucky enough to obtain capital from an investor prior to fully trading, your financial statements are a means for to obtain comfort over how the business is doing.
 As we will explore in more detail below, you do not always need to physically receive cash to show income and a profit.
 Your income is driven by contractual obligations and if correctly recorded could demonstrate to your investors and potential future investors that the business is successful.